amphoradata/amphoradata.github.io/docs/guides/data/github-issue.md

 title: Raise an issue in GitHub
 sidebar_label: Raise an issue in GitHub
 ---

-> Amphora Data is currently in beta.
-These documents may change.
+If you have found a bug or an issue with an Amphora, you can raise an issue directly in GitHub.

 ## Raise an issue in GitHub

-If you have found a bug or an issue with an Amphora, you can raise an issue directly in GitHub.
-Do this by clicking `New Issue` from the Amphora screen
+Go to the Amphora you have an issue with and select `Issues` on the left.
+You will then get a page similar to below.
+You can create a new GitHub Issue by clicking `New GitHub Issue` in the top-right.

 ![GitHub issue, Screenshot](/docs/assets/screenshots/github-issue.png)

 You will then be redirected to GitHub where you can describe and manage the issue like you would with any GitHub issue